Relintai/pandemonium_engine_docs/community/contributing/index.md

 Translating the documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The community is always working hard on making Godot and its documentation
+The community is always working hard on making Pandemonium and its documentation
 available to more people.
 Localizing the documentation is a colossal and ongoing
 effort you can be part of.